These designers supported

 Gert-Johan Coetzee is a South African fashion designer.
 His fashion atelier is based in Linden, Johannesburg in Gauteng province.
 He specializes in couture red carpet gowns; however, he also designs a commercial ready-to-wear range in the fashion department store Edgars in Sandton City and Edgars in Melrose Arch (Johannesburg).
 In August 2013 he launched a third range called ‘Vintage Closet’.
 Coetzee is known for dressing South African and international celebrities at red-carpet events.

-Jodi Deerling Collection was birthed by South African entertainer, Jodi Deerling, after playing various characters in TV shows and presenting a few TV shows, Jodi naturally found himself an entrepreneur, selling his skills every day.
+South African entertainer Jodi Deerling birthed Jodi Deerling Collection; after playing various characters in TV shows and presenting a few TV shows, Jodi naturally found himself an entrepreneur, selling his skills every day.
 The collection was then formed as something he could still Express his creativity and grow his name in the country.
-Today, 5 years later, the brand is well on its way to becoming South Africa’s no.1 handmade accessories brand.
+Today, five years later, the brand is well on its way to becoming South Africa’s no.1 handmade accessories brand.

 It is Keni Ties

-It is Keni Ties, is named after my husband Kenneth, the brand is inspired by romance and love.
-The goal and vision for my brand are aimed to bridge the gap, the lack of fashionable funky bowties.
-It is a home-grown fashion piece, made in the motherland, and speaks to everyone as the brand define itself through color and design.
-The brand is exclusively made for people who love fashion, color, and life, people who are not afraid to express their spontaneity but inspired to look good and be happy without any compromise.
+It is Keni Ties is named after the designer’s husband, Kenneth; the brand is inspired by romance and love.
+The brand’s goal and vision are to bridge the gap, the lack of fashionable funky bowties.
+It is a home-grown fashion piece made in the motherland and speaks to everyone as the brand defines itself through color and design.
+The brand is exclusively made for people who love fashion, color, and life, which are not afraid to express their spontaneity but are inspired to look good and be happy without compromise.